ubuntudesign/jp.ubuntu.com/README.md

 The codebase behind https://jp.ubuntu.com.

-## Local development
+## Basic development

-The simplest way to run the site locally is to first [install Docker](https://docs.docker.com/engine/installation/) (on Linux you may need to [add your user to the `docker` group](https://docs.docker.com/engine/installation/linux/linux-postinstall/)), and then use the `./run` script:
+The simplest way to run the site locally is to first [install Docker](https://docs.docker.com/engine/installation/) (on Linux you may need to [add your user to the `docker` group](https://docs.docker.com/engine/installation/linux/linux-postinstall/)), and then go for `./run` script:

 ``` bash
 ./run